-The stability of these fixed points is also depicted in Figure \ref{fig:finite-N}.
+The stability of these fixed-points is also depicted in Fig. \ref{fig:finite-N}.
 For all $N<N_*$, $[b^+]$ is stable in one direction and unstable in the other direction.
-For $N<7$, fixed point $[a]$ is stable in two directions, while $[b^-]$ is stable in one direction and unstable in the other.
-When $N=7$, the fixed points $[b^-]$ and $[a]$ merge into a single fixed point with one marginal and one stable direction.
+For $N<7$, fixed-point $[a]$ is stable in two directions, while $[b^-]$ is stable in one direction and unstable in the other.
+When $N=7$, the fixed-points $[b^-]$ and $[a]$ merge into a single fixed-point with one marginal and one stable direction.
 For $N>7$, $[a]$ has one stable and one unstable direction, while $[b^-]$ has two stable directions (until it becomes complex at $N_*$.)